 The method calls minSizeInBits, minSizeInBytes, maxSizeInBits, and maxSizeInBytes can be applied to some expressions.
-Each of these method calls evaluate to compile-time known values that return the minimum size in bits required to store the expression.
+Each of these method calls evaluate to compile-time known values that return the minimum size in bits required to store the expression (thus the result type of these methods has type int).
 None of these methods evaluates the expression itself.
 In consequence, the expression may be invalid (e.g., an out-of-bounds header stack access).